 It happens that aromatase enzymes occur in tissue where Estrogen Receptors alpha (α) and beta (β) are present.
 This cellular tissue includes: ovaries, corpus luteum, uterus, breast, adrenal glands, liver, skin, muscle, bone and fatty tissue.
 The capability for androgen conversion into estrogen in granulosa cells within the ovaries is very important for reproductive health.

-Mint is an aromtase inhibitor that reduces estrogen conversion capacity when used in large amounts.
-In small amounts, however, mint increases aromatase.
+Mint is recognized as an aromtase inhibitor that reduces estrogen conversion capacity when used in large amounts.
+In small amounts, however, mint has the ability to increase aromatase.
 This is expected for other aromatase inhibitors.
 It is possible that small amounts of other aromatase inhibitors upregulate aromatase enzymes.

 DHT is a strong hormone that downregulates androgen receptors.
 Surprisingly, in small amounts, androgens, including DHT, can resensitize aromatase enzymes in mammals (unlike in birds and in fish), but this outcome is likely conditional.

-It seems that estrogen receptor, especially ER-beta, upregulation during a heavy balance of androgens increases androgenic imbalance further.
+It seems that estrogen receptor, especially ERβ, upregulation during a heavy balance of androgens increases androgenic imbalance further.

 It seems that estrogen cream has different effects depending on when it is used.
 When there were signs of acne, estrogen cream has normalized body temperature, and increased estrogen response.
 When there were no signs of acne, estrogen cream only made body hair worse.